chenan02/saigo/exercise-004-cars/README.md

 ## Engineering Task

 In the `templates` directory you will find two views `join.html` and `play.html`.
 The `join` view asks the user to enter a _username_.
-The user will then be directed to `play` where they can add vehicles to their simulation.
+Your application should store this value in a cookie named `username` in the user's browser.
+The user should then be directed to `play` where they can add vehicles to their simulation.

+On the simulation page (i.e. `play.html`) the user can add different types of vehicles to their racing simulation.

-One of the challenges here is that your application will have to keep track of the users list of vehicles.
+One of the challenges here is that your application will have to keep track of the user's list of vehicles.
 Each time the user clicks `add`, the application must add the vehicle to the list and then present that same list back to the view.

 The template `play.html` assumes that the following data parameter `View` is presented: